RavensbourneWebMedia/Digital_Advertising/sessions/02/README.md

 > We’ve broken the ice with the worst possible idea, and now that the discussion has started, people suddenly get very creative.
 I call it the *McDonald’s Theory*: people are inspired to come up with good ideas to ward off bad ones.

-This is why I've asked you to come up with at least 20 throw away ideas, and whittle them down to a half-decent 5 :)
+This is why I've asked you to come up with at least 12 ideas, we will wittle these down over the coming weeks into the most promising :)

 Here are some of my own throw away ideas for interactive events concepts.